WebAssembly/spec/document/core/exec/instructions.rst

 1. Push :math:`H` onto the stack.

 .. note::
-   No formal reduction rule is needed for installing an exception handler because it is an :ref:`administrative instruction <syntax-instr-admin>` that the :ref:`try <syntax-try>` instruction reduced to directly.
+   No formal reduction rule is needed for installing an exception :ref:`handler <syntax-handler>` because it is an :ref:`administrative instruction <syntax-instr-admin>` that the :ref:`try <syntax-try>` instruction reduces to directly.

 .. _exec-handler-exit: